 How to Hire Employees in Benin

-Although Benin does not require an employment contract to hire employees, we recommend using one for new hires.
-Fixed-term contracts are allowed for up to 48 months, and they should be oral or in writing.
+Although Benin does not require an employment contract to hire some employees, we recommend using one for all new hires.
+Fixed-term contracts are allowed for up to 2 years, can be renewed once, and must be concluded in writing.
 All employment contracts should be in the local language and include information about benefits, compensation, termination and entitlement terms, working hours, and more.
 In addition, all offer letters and employment contracts should include salary and compensation amounts in West African CFA francs instead of any other currency.

 Existing Benin Employment Compliance Laws

 Benin’s employment compliance laws cover typical working hours, which are Monday through Friday from 8–12:30 p.m. and 3:30–7 p.m. and Saturday from 9–1 p.m.
-Usually, employees work 40 hours a week and shouldn’t exceed 56 a week.
+Usually, employees work 40 hours a week and should not exceed 60 a week.
 Workers can work a maximum of 240 hours of overtime each year but should get 112% of their normal hourly rate for hours 41–48 during the week.
 Hours beyond the 48th a week should get paid at 135% of an employee’s normal hourly rate.

 Best Ways to Onboard Employees